garden-rs/garden/README.md

           PATH: ${TREE_PATH}

 Gardens aggregate groups and trees.
-If tree lists need to be shared between gardens, define a group and reuse the group in each garden.
+Define a group and reuse the group in each garden to share tree lists between gardens.

 Templates allow sharing of variables, gitconfig, and environments between trees.
 Trees can also reuse another tree definition by specifying the